 What are dental implants?

-When properly planned, implant tooth prosthetics can provide a highly aesthetic and functional replacement of lost teeth.
+When properly planned, implant tooth prosthetics can provide a highly esthetic and functional replacement of lost teeth.

 Dental implants will greatly restore the a quality of your life, similar to having natural teeth.
 They can help rebuild the dignity and self esteem you may have lost as a result of missing teeth.
 Dental implants can eliminate the need for removable dental prostheses or dentures.

 Learn more about dental implants

 Who is a candidate for dental implants?

 Anyone who is missing one, multiple, or all their teeth may benefit from dental implant therapy.
 Ask your dentist regarding the possibility of dental implants in your treatment options.

 What is the basic process for dental implant therapy?